How Much Should You Spend On Rent?

 - Miami, Florida

 In high-cost cities, people often spend 40 to 60 percent of their income on rent.
 Although this may feel alarming, many renters compare it to other savings.
-For example, living in Manhattan with higher rent but no car expenses may cost less than living in Los Angeles, where rent is lower but owning a car is required.
+For example, living in Manhattan, with higher rent but no car expenses, may be less expensive than living in Los Angeles, where rent is lower but owning a car is required.

 When comparing apartments, include your total cost of location, which is rent plus transportation, utilities, and fees.
 This helps you see which option leaves you with more room in your budget, even if the rent amount looks higher on its own.